 The day will be a mixture of demonstration and hands on cooking in small groups, with lots of tips, talking and tasting.

-We will enjoy a number of delicious fermented dishes including Lucie's homemade tempeh for lunch with selected organic wines and juices.
+We will enjoy a number of delicious fermented dishes for lunch.

 You will be given a pack of recipes and some of the live starters with all the information you will need to start fermenting at home.